 Salary recommendations are high-stakes decisions made under process pressure.

 Any one of those steps done incorrectly creates downstream problems: inequitable offers, failed audits, or approvals that have to be walked back.
-The risk isn't bad intentions -- it's an underdocumented, manual process with too many variables and too little structure.
+The risk is the process itself — too many variables, too little structure, and documentation that often exists only in someone's email or memory.

 A step-by-step assistant that governs every variable in the process.

 Every step references the FY26 Salary Bands and Salary Generation SOP.
-Geographic multipliers, experience rounding, anchor assignment, surplus logic, and benchmarking are all handled within the tool -- not left to individual interpretation.
+Geographic multipliers, experience rounding, anchor assignment, surplus logic, and benchmarking are all handled within the tool, with no step left to individual interpretation.

-The output isn't just a number.
-It's a documented, defensible recommendation with a clear audit trail behind every placement decision.
+The output is a documented, defensible recommendation with a clear audit trail behind every placement decision.

 Nine steps.
 One governed workflow.
 Approval-ready at the end.